openlibraryenvironment/edge-resource-sharing-message-services/README.md

 ISO10161 Support comes from this project : https://github.com/k-int/iso10161 with base encoding provided via https://github.com/k-int/A2J.

+# Building

+This project is built using gradle 4.3.1, YMMV with other versions.

 # Running

 The gradle file uses the spring boot plugin to build a single jar consisting of all dependencies.
 The following command will launch the server: